patrick-doyle/CrossBow/README.md

     </intent-filter>
 </service>
 ```
-If you happen to a custom crossbow instance or custom components to need to let the CrossbowListenerService know
+If you are using a custom crossbow instance or custom components you to need to let the CrossbowListenerService know
 what RequestQueue to use for the wear requests.
-This is done is you subclass of CrossbowListenerService and overriding the
+This is done is your subclass of CrossbowListenerService and overriding the
 getRequestQueue() method.
 ```java
 public class CustomWearService extends CrossbowListenerService {